 Lal Bhoplyacha Halwa - A to Z Maharashtrian Sweets

-Coming to the name, many refer to the pumpkin as Lal in the regional language where Lal is Red whereas when it comes to the English name it’s also referred as Yellow.
+Coming to the name, many refer to the pumpkin as Lal in the regional language where Lal is Red whereas when it comes to the English name it's also referred to as Yellow.
 The pumpkin I have used looked more yellow only.
-However that’s how it is and its fine with me.
+However, that's how it is and it's fine with me.

-The idea for this halwa came from here though I followed my usual halwa recipe.
+The idea for this halwa came from a Marathi site though I followed my usual halwa recipe.
 I was making it for Sunday lunch dessert so I was liberal with the ghee and richness.
-I would surely recommend this halwa, even if all you are going to indulge is just a spoon.
+I would surely recommend this halwa, even if all you are going to indulge in is just a spoon.
 It is sure to take you to heaven if there is one.